oremanj/trio/docs/source/reference-core.rst

       on, falling back to the ``grace_period`` argument to :func:`trio.run` (default zero) if none of our enclosing cancel scopes specified a grace period.

+      Changing the :attr:`grace_period` after a cancellation has occurred (that did not specify its own grace period) will affect the time at which :attr:`shield_during_cleanup` scopes become cancelled, but will not make them un-cancelled if they've already become cancelled.

    .. attribute:: effective_grace_period